diegoyret/personalized_learning/README.md

-The objective of my APP, personalized learning, is to provide orientation for students using a learning management system, in what task of a course to do next, based on their past activity.
+Personalized learning tells students what to study next, based on their past activity on a learninm managament system (i.e canvas).
+The idea is that the app helps students follow each step of the learnig course knowing exactly what to do next without losing any task in the process...

 a) When a student starts the course, there is a Welcome message with a motivational video explaining why learning to code is important